slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 $c.$ The third explanation consists in the appeal to some eastern influence—be it Persian, Babylonian, or Egyptian.
 This hypothesis deserves our attention the most, because it is the most plausible.
-It is a fact that presocratic Greece was in continuous contact with other peoples, so much so that many presocratic philosophers were colonial agents or travelers themselves.
+It is a fact that Presocratic Greece was in continuous contact with other peoples, so much so that many Presocratic philosophers were colonial agents or travelers themselves.
 But it is imperative to observe that, for the Greek, nature was the total expression of the divine.
 The gods were not agents of miracles, but the force that kept the wheel of